salcosta/burger-dings/README.md

 # burger-dings

+> "Burgerdings solves much of the world's issues" - A well-known architect

 i dunno, what do you want me to say?  its a font that allows you to make pictures of burgers.

 there's a couple glyphs i gotta add like a fried egg, maybe chili.  swiss cheese i guess.